genixpro/kwola/docs/architecture.md

 Testing workers immediately receive another browser session when they finish; the trainer has no barrier with them.
 Each training invocation freezes the current trace snapshot and creates a seeded shuffle from the run seed, training-step index, and replay epoch.
 DDP ranks consume disjoint slices of that common permutation.
-Automatic training waits for at least the greater of `orchestration.minimum_traces_before_training` and one complete configured global batch of newly recorded traces.
-New traces provide the update budget, while sample indexes come from the complete frozen replay snapshot.
-The invocation runs no more than `floor(new_traces / (batch_size * world_size))` updates or the scheduled count, whichever is smaller, so it never crosses a permutation boundary.
-After success, the current trace count is persisted as a high-water mark; an unchanged replay set cannot train again.
-Explicit single-device training applies the same rule with a world size of one.
+The replay buffer must contain at least one complete configured global batch.
+Each newly recorded trace earns `training.replay_samples_per_new_trace` sample credits, eight by default, while sample indexes come from the complete frozen replay snapshot.
+Each global update consumes `batch_size * world_size` credits; partial-batch credit and work deferred by the scheduled iteration cap are persisted.
+Consequently an unchanged replay snapshot may continue training only while previously earned credit remains.
+The trace-count high-water mark prevents fresh traces from being credited twice.
+Explicit single-device training applies the same accounting with world size one.
 The parent prepares one shared-memory CPU batch per rank; each rank then keeps a decoded-image LRU and builds the next CPU batch on a prefetch thread while the current batch computes.
 Gradients synchronize through DDP.
 After a final barrier, only rank 0 writes the training record and atomically publishes a